Cohen & Steers (CNS)

 Founded in 1986 as a pioneer in real estate investment trusts (REITs), Cohen & Steers (NYSE:CNS) is an investment manager specializing in real estate securities, infrastructure, real assets, and preferred securities for institutional and individual investors.

-- Incremental sales over the last five years were less profitable as its 3.7% annual earnings per share growth lagged its revenue gains
+- Performance over the past five years shows its incremental sales were less profitable, as its 3.7% annual earnings per share growth trailed its revenue gains

-- Muted 5.6% annual revenue growth over the last five years shows its demand lagged behind its financials peers
+- 5.4% annual revenue growth over the last five years was slower than its financials peers

 Why There Are Better Opportunities Than Cohen & Steers